bradleylbs/polmed-e-clinic-/README.md

 ## Deployment

 ### Azure Static Web Apps (Frontend)
-- Deploy the contents of the `out/` directory.
+- Deploy via Azure Static Web Apps GitHub Action (SSR supported on Standard plan).
-- Set `NEXT_PUBLIC_API_URL` in Azure portal to your backend API endpoint.
+- Set `NEXT_PUBLIC_API_BASE_URL` in the Azure portal to your backend API endpoint (include `/api`).

 ### Azure App Service (Backend)
-- Deploy the Flask app in `scripts/`.
+- Deploy the Flask app in `scripts/` (pipeline provided in `azure-pipelines.yml`).
-- Set environment variables for DB connection in Azure portal.
+- Set environment variables for DB connection and secrets in Azure portal.

+> See `docs/azure-deployment.md` for the full end-to-end Azure walkthrough.

 ## Notes
 - All API calls from the frontend use `NEXT_PUBLIC_API_URL`.